Some examples only (put together for a teaching program for Valeria Ragoo to use with the multi-moduled handouts)

 Nikon D850, Pentax 200mm from a stool almost back into the street!

-Perspective fine, but the cost of this at 200mm is the shortening of depth of field (that which in focus).
-However, because studio lamps are so powerful, a small aperture of f11 or less could be used to lengthen the depth of field.
+Perspective fine, but the cost of this at 200mm is the shortening of depth of field (that which is in focus).
+However, because studio lamps are so powerful, a small aperture of f11 or less could be used to lengthen the depth of field as here.
+See also the earlier kimono pic using the 200mm lens.

 Two regulars at 'Les Deux Moulins', Montmartre, rue Lepic.
 24th July 2011